JumpmanSr/Simple-ESP-Dragons-Dogma-2/README.md

 - Chest ESP
   - With distance
 - All Interactable ESP (DEV)
+  - Ability to find Seeker's Tokens only (distance not supported atm)
   - I don't intend to fully support this but it's available, a bit glitchy but it works.
 - Customizeable Font Size, Colors, and Text Offsets
 - Almost Entirely using LUA + REFramework, should be good to go as long as REFramework is up-to-date